What is conjunctivitis (pink eye)?

 Chemicals and other substances can immediately irritate the conjunctiva upon contact.
 Depending on the irritant, contact to the eye may cause immediate pain, burning and redness.
 It is important when your eyes are exposed to certain chemicals such as acid or alkaline material (e.g., bleach), you immediately flush the eyes with water for fifteen minutes and call a doctor.
 Any delay in treatment may worsen the condition and cause corneal scarring and loss of vision.

-Contact the Corneal Specialists at Wolfe Eye Contact for Conjunctivitis Treatment
+Contact the Corneal Specialists at Wolfe Eye Clinic for Conjunctivitis Treatment

 Wolfe Eye Clinic has corneal specialists with expertise in treating corneal diseases throughout Iowa, including Des Moines, Fort Dodge, Hiawatha (Cedar Rapids), Iowa City, Marshalltown, Ottumwa and Pleasant Hill.
 If you have questions or would like to schedule an appointment with one of our corneal disease specialists, fill our our form here or give us a call at (833) 474-5850.